michaelgira23/swarms/README.md

 There were too many outdated and undocumented node.js libraries out there for programming Crazyflies.
 This package's goal is to fix that.

-## Getting Started

-### Prerequisites
+## Prerequisites

-#### Crazyflie Firmware
+### Crazyflie Firmware

-This package assumes you have the latest version of the Crazyflie firmware.
-You can find [instructions on the Bitcraze website](https://www.bitcraze.io/getting-started-with-the-crazyflie-2-0/#latest-fw) on how to update your firmware.
+This package assumes you have the [latest version of the Crazyflie firmware](https://www.bitcraze.io/getting-started-with-the-crazyflie-2-0/#latest-fw).

-#### Crazyradio Driver on Windows
+### Crazyradio Driver on Windows

-If on a Windows machine, look on [the Bitcraze wiki](https://wiki.bitcraze.io/doc:crazyradio:index#drivers) for instructions on how to install the correct driver onto your Crazyradio.
+If on a Windows machine, look on [the Bitcraze wiki for instructions](https://wiki.bitcraze.io/doc:crazyradio:index#drivers) to install the correct driver onto your Crazyradio.
 You do not need to do this on macOS or Linux!

-### Installation
+## Installation

 This package's main dependency is `node-usb`.
 [Refer to its installation directions](https://github.com/tessel/node-usb#installation) for any help installing it on your operating system.